chrisnoonan98675/site/xl-test/concept/key-xl-test-concepts.markdown

 You can create a test specification [in the XL Test interface](/xl-test/how-to/add-a-test-specification.html), by [importing existing test results](/xl-test/how-to/import-test-results.html), or by [pushing results to XL Test via Jenkins](/xl-test/how-to/connect-xl-test-to-a-jenkins-job.html).

-Also, XL Test can [execute test specifications](/xl-test/how-to/execute-tests-from-xl-test.html).
-XL Test orchestrates the process and delegates execution to the appropriate test tools.
+XL Test also allows you to create [executable test specifications](/xl-test/how-to/execute-tests-from-xl-test.html).
+XL Test delegates execution to the appropriate test tool(s) and takes care of importing the results.

 ## Test runs

-A *test run* is a single execution of a test specification.
+A *test run* is the set of results associated with a single execution of the tests in a test specification.

+## Reports and dashboards

+XL Test includes a variety of *reports* for functional test results and performance test results.
 Some reports represent a single test run, while others aggregate data from multiple test runs.

-## Reports

-XL Test includes a variety of *reports* for functional test results and performance test results.
 You can add reports to *dashboards* for a quick visual overview of test results.
 You can also create [custom reports](/xl-test/how-to/create-a-custom-report-in-xl-test.html).

 ## Qualification

-*Qualification* is a configurable feature that allows XL Test to seamlessly integrate with a continuous delivery pipeline.
-XL Test automatically analyzes test results using a qualification algorithm that you choose and returns a go/no-go result.
-You can also create [custom qualification algorithms](/xl-test/how-to/create-a-custom-qualification-in-xl-test.html).
+A *qualification* is XL Test's determination of whether a particular test run passed or failed, based on a configurable analysis of the test results.
+You can create [your own qualifications](/xl-test/how-to/create-a-custom-qualification-in-xl-test.html), and they can be applied to all test specifications, even those that group results from multiple test tools.
+This allows XL Test to seamlessly integrate with a continuous delivery pipeline.

 ## Plugins

-XL Test supports integration with other tools through *plugins* that search for test results and import results into XL Test.
-You can create a [custom test tool plugin](/xl-test/how-to/create-a-test-tool-plugin.html).
+XL Test integrates with your test tools through *plugins* that search for test results and import results into XL Test.
+You can create a [custom plugin](/xl-test/how-to/create-a-test-tool-plugin.html).